Logiqx/gps-guides/devices/motion/wifi.md

 ### Wrap Up

-I've not gone into detail about how to set up the Motion itself but I think this workaround will prove useful to some people.
+I've not gone into any detail about how to set up the Motion itself but I think this workaround could prove useful to some people.

-My mobile phone cannot access the built-in webserver using the standard methods but the workaround does the trick.
+My mobile phone simply cannot access the built-in webserver using the standard methods but the workaround has done the trick.

-It's essentially a case of identifying the IP address of the Motion and accessing it directly.
+The workaround identifies the IP address of the Motion (assigned by the mobile hotspot of the phone) and accessing that IP address.

 Good luck...